What is Functional Strategy? Definition, theory and example

-What is a Functional Strategy?
+What is Functional Strategy?
+A type of definition

 Strategies determine the results, performance, and goals that have to be achieved.
 Generally, strategies are developed on three levels: corporate, business, and functional.